Troubleshooting¶

 A good way to debug pods is to use the oc debug command.

-The debug command makes an exact copy of the pod passed as argument.
-It will then start a shell session as any user if specified.
+The debug command makes an exact copy of the pod passed as an argument.
+It will then start a shell session as any specified user.

 Examples¶